We’re taking a short break!

 Machine vision OCR application for automated date reading and expiry date verification on packaged products

-Why Label Surfaces Are Difficult to Illuminate
+Why Label Surfaces Are Hard to Illuminate

 Diffuse Illumination for Label Inspection